basilky/gosdk-example/README.md

 ## Prerequisites

-Before start, please make sure that you have all the required [prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html) installed.
+Before start, please make sure that you have all the required prerequisites ([link1](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html),[link2](https://hyperledger-fabric.readthedocs.io/en/release-1.4/install.html)) installed.
+You also need the following additional packages installed.

+1. make (sudo apt install make)

 ## How to Run...